 Open science is an umbrella term that includes open access to scientific publications, open access to research data, and new ways of assessing the impact or use of research.
 It also means that science opens up the participatory research process to different stakeholders – and that researchers can distinguish themselves in other ways besides publication alone.
 These ways include sharing their research data, spreading knowledge, and engaging in dialogue with different stakeholders.

+Open access to research results helps to maintain and promote high-quality research.
+The rapid access to results enables research to advance more quickly by giving more researchers the opportunity to validate and build on previous findings.
 Open science also helps to leverage the potential of digitalisation for effective communication between researchers and the wider society.
-Efforts to enable the automated collection of research results so that they can be processed by researchers in the future is also a driving force behind the movement that has now taken off.
-The transition to open science has been underway for quite some time and has accelerated thanks to initiatives like OA2020, which brings together more than 130 research institutes, libraries and scholarly organisations that work to promote open access.
+Efforts to enable the automated collection of research results so that they can be processed by researchers in the future is also a driving force behind the movement that has now taken off, both nationwide and around the world.

-This is why Formas, together with several other research funders pushing for open access to scientific publications, supported the Plan S initiative.
-Plan S requires that scholarly publications resulting from projects that receive funding in calls that open after 1 January 2021 must be immediately made openly accessible.
-Immediate open-access requirements are also likely to cover projects awarded funding under Horizon Europe, the EU’s research and innovation framework programme for the period 2021–2027.
+Formas, together with several other research funders who promote open access, therefore supports the Plan S initiative.
+Under Plan S, scientific publications from projects that receive funding in calls after 1 January 2021 must be made openly accessible immediately.
+Immediate open-access requirements will also cover projects awarded funding under Horizon Europe, the EU’s research and innovation framework programme for the period 2021–2027.

 Read more about Plan S on the Coalition S website.

-Read more at the website sfdora.org.
+Read more at sfdora.org.